Seasonal packaging: Is it beneficial for businesses?

 Research shows that a new packaging design can vary from £1,000 to £10,000.

-“Furthermore, businesses might wish to use an external packer, which will also have an impact on their budgets.”
+“If companies have a limited amount of time, they might decide to use an external packer, which will have an impact on their budget.”